 - There are things people fear more than death, they involve missing your life.

 - The ability to live a dignified life is in your control.

 - If by mid-life, you are not taking care of yourself you are setting up those around you to take on that burden.

-How It Works: Your fate is in your hands.
+HOW IT WORKS: Your fate is in your hands.
 Refusing to take responsibility for your life is relinquishing your free will.
-Everyone, after they crossed over, who was a burden in their life, has told my coaching clients this was their only regret.
-From their now clear perspective, feel what it was like for those who took that burden on.
+Everyone, after they crossed over, who was a burden in their life, has told my coaching clients “this was their only regret.”
+From their now clear perspective, they feel what it was like for those who carried their burden.
 For these departed people, the need to learn responsibility will linger as a lesson for another lifetime.
-So, while all this personal responsibility may seem impossible, boring, or annoying it’s part of the consequences of being here.
+So, while all this personal responsibility may seem impossible, boring, or annoying … it’s part of the consequences of being here.
 Make a plan, pace yourself, and surprise yourself. ~ Linda Deir